EXP-code/EXP-docs/intro/pyEXP-tutorial.rst

    coef = basis.createFromArray(data[:,0], data[:,1:4], time=3.0)

-The work horse in the block above is the member function `createFromArray()` which takes an Nx1 array of masses and a Nx3 array of positions as input.
+The work horse in the block above is the member function `createFromArray()` which takes an N x 1 array of masses and a N x 3 array of positions as input.
 We may specify the time of this snapshot using the `time` option.